 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-No matter where you choose to go, this festival of flesh can be the party of a lifetime for the careful traveler but if you want to survive the week unscathed, it's important to keep your wits about you.
-With that in mind here are a few tips for keeping it together during Carnevale.
+No matter where you choose to go in Brazil, this festival of flesh can be the party of a lifetime for careful travelers.
+If you want to survive the week unscathed, it's important to keep your wits about you.

 Although celebrations are held all over the country during the week leading up to Easter, specifically Ash Wednesday, Carnival comes in very different forms across Brazil.
 The two most popular Carnival destinations for tourists are Rio de Janeiro in the south and steamy Salvador in the north.
 For a more traditional Carnival experience, many people also head to Recife and nearby Olinda.